jisc-services/Public-Documentation/PublicationsRouter/api/API.md

 #### Packaged Content

 Some notifications may have binary content associated with them.
 If this is the case, you will see one or more **links** elements appearing in the [Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/OutgoingNotification.md) JSON that you retrieve via either the **Notification List Feed** or the **Individual Notification**.

 Router stores full-text content for a temporary period (currently 90 days, subject to review) from the date of receipt from publisher and so it must be retrieved by a repository within this timescale.

-You need to have the user role "provider" or "repository" to access this endpoint - if you do not have the required role, please contact the Router administrator.
+You need to have a PubRouter account (either Repository or Publisher) to access this endpoint.

-The notification JSON may contain a section like:
+Notifications with binary content will contain contain a links section like:

     "links" : [
         {